From Human Resources

 - 3. Reimbursement assistance due to increased mortgage interest rate must be confined to the home in which the employee resided at time of transfer, excluding any rental units or other income property owned by the employee.

-- 4. If the employee terminates employment, or sells the home at the new location (for reasons other than subsequent department relocation) before the end of the first year anniversary date of home purchase, no interest rate reimbursement will be paid.
+- 4. If the employee terminates employment, or sells the home at the new location (for reasons other than subsequent department relocation) before the first year anniversary date of the new home purchase, no interest rate reimbursement will be paid.

 SECTION XI – Moving and Storage of Household Goods